In This Article

 If you want to go to City Hall and forgo all wedding frills, eloping is extremely affordable.
 You simply have to pay a small fee for a marriage certificate and a government employee to legally conduct your ceremony.
 In New York City, for example, it costs $60 total: $35 for the license and $25 for the ceremony.
-Even in places that are more expensive (in San Francisco it costs $93 for the license and $70 for the ceremony), the whole process costs less than $200.
+Even in places that are more expensive (in San Francisco it costs $112 for the license and $93 for the ceremony), the whole process costs a little over $200.

 Adventure Instead, which plans more exotic and elaborate elopements, said their clients spend anywhere from $5,000 to $15,000 on their big day.
 “More than fifty percent of the budget usually goes to a photographer,” they wrote.
 “That person also helps the couple find a location, suggest vendors, and other functions similar to a wedding planner.”
 Many of these people are taking big trips for their elopements, so their budget more resembles that of a bucket list trip rather than a traditional wedding.

 Your elopement will cost more if you want to hire suppliers from photographers to makeup artists to caterers.
 Add a new tuxedo and a wedding dress on top of that, and you’re getting into a more expensive category.
 But the great part of eloping is you can pick and choose what is important to you.
 Splurge on the items you care about and ignore the rest.

 “Prioritize the things that matter most to you and your partner and experience,” said the consultants from Adventure Instead.
 “And the traditions and elements that don’t matter to you or you don’t want to include for budget reasons—don't!
 This day is for the two of you.
 No one else.”

 There are ways to have an exciting, beautiful elopement without breaking the bank.
 Here are a few suggestions from Adventure Instead.